Skip to main content

 The benefit of a price correction over an actual refund, is that an actual refund (with or without retake) is still possible at a later stage.
 Any refund after a price correction will by default refund no more than the actually paid amount.

-The Order history tab in Suite will show any price override along with its original price.
+The Order history tab in Admin Suite will show any price override along with its original price.

 Price correction in POS